 Conclusion

 Clean Energy is a world-wide priority.
 Government and private capital investment continue to promote low emission technologies in the automotive, and other industries.
-Hemispheres evaluates the supply, demand and economics of the technology adoption.
-Hemispheres is a bottom up manager that performs extensive analysis on the companies it adds to client portfolios.
+Hemispheres evaluates the supply, demand and economics of technology adoption.
+Hemispheres is a bottom-up manager that performs extensive analysis on the companies it adds to client portfolios.

 There are complexities and nuances associated with investing in various markets that require expert guidance.
 Hemispheres Investment Management’s team of seasoned professionals have a 35-year track record of successful investment strategies.
 Hemispheres flagship product is its Global Equities Strategy.